nuntax/zagreus/README.md

 Dependency management is currently being done with vcpkg.
 Detours and nlhomanm/json arent in the project but instead managed through vcpkg.
 You can find a tutorial on how to use vcpkg [here](https://vcpkg.io/en/getting-started).<br/>
-For the abilitypicker you have to clone the following repo in the abilitypicker project folder and rename the Main function in UnrealEngine.Gvas/SavToXml/Program.cs [UnrealEngine.Gvas](https://github.com/SparkyTD/UnrealEngine.Gvas).
+For the abilitypicker you have to clone the [UnrealEngine.Gvas](https://github.com/SparkyTD/UnrealEngine.Gvas) repo into the abilitypicker project folder and rename the Main function in UnrealEngine.Gvas/SavToXml/Program.cs to something else or delete it completely.